Find Grad Schools

 • Evaluate facility to determine suitability for occupancy and square footage availability.

-When polled, Civil Engineering Technicians say the following skills are most frequently used in their jobs:
+These are the skills Civil Engineering Technicians say are the most useful in their careers:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.